riad-azz/next-news-api/README.md

 ![Custom news source endpoint preview](https://github.com/riad-azz/readme-storage/blob/main/next-news-api/custom-source-preview.png?raw=true)

+## Data Sources && Available RSS Feeds

 Here is a list of the available sources and their short code :

-(You can find and edit the list of all current available RSS feeds in `src/lib/news/constants.ts`)
+*You can find and edit the list of all current available RSS feeds in `src/lib/news/constants.ts`*

 | Name                                      | Short Code |
 | ----------------------------------------- | ---------- |